tylernathanreed/laravel-composite-relations/README.md

 #### Versioning

-This package currently only supports Laravel 5.5, but future support will eventually be added.
+This package supports Laravel 8.x to 10.x. for older versions of Laravel, check out the 2.x and 1.x releases of this package.

 #### Code Changes